hbc/dc_2016_04/lessons/07_read_qc.md

     ```bash
     $ ~/FastQC/fastqc *.fastq
     ```

+Take a quick look at what files were generated:

+    ```bash
+    $ ls -l
+    ```

-Now, let's create a home for our results
+You should see a `.zip` and `.html` file that was created for each FASTQ file.
+Now, let's create a home for our results:

     ```bash
     $ mkdir ~/dc_workshop/results/fastqc_untrimmed_reads
     ```